MENTOR: Reinforcement Learning via Flexible Teacher-Optimized Rewards for Tool-Use Distillation: Abstract

 \section{Abstract}

-Distilling the tool-using capabilities of large language models (LLMs) into smaller, more efficient small language models (SLMs) is a key challenge for their practical application.
-The predominant approach, supervised fine-tuning (SFT), suffers from poor generalization as it trains models to imitate a static set of teacher trajectories rather than learn a robust methodology.
-While reinforcement learning (RL) offers an alternative, the standard RL using sparse rewards fails to effectively guide SLMs, causing them to struggle with inefficient exploration and adopt suboptimal strategies.
-To address these distinct challenges, we propose \ours{}, a framework that synergistically combines RL with teacher-guided distillation.
-Instead of simple imitation, \ours{} employs an RL-based process to learn a more generalizable policy through exploration.
-In addition, to solve the problem of reward sparsity, it uses a teacher's reference trajectory to construct a dense, composite teacher-guided reward that provides fine-grained guidance.
-Extensive experiments demonstrate that \ours{} significantly improves the cross-domain generalization and strategic competence of SLMs compared to both SFT and standard sparse-reward RL baselines.
+Distilling the tool-use capabilities of large language models (LLMs) into small language models (SLMs) is essential for their practical application.
+The predominant approach, supervised fine-tuning (SFT), suffers from poor out-of-domain (OOD) generalization due to its rigid alignment with static teacher trajectories.
+While reinforcement learning (RL) offers an alternative, the capacity limitations of SLMs pose a severe dilemma: sparse outcome rewards provide insufficient guidance, whereas strict trajectory matching imposes overly restrictive constraints.
+To bridge this capacity-driven gap, we propose \ours{}, which introduces a flexible yet process-aware reward structure.
+Instead of enforcing rigid replication, \ours{} uses the teacher's reference to guide tool-use behavior, balancing behavioral alignment with downstream performance.
+Extensive experiments on controlled executable-tool benchmarks demonstrate that \ours{} improves OOD tool-use performance compared to SFT and strict RL baselines.
+Our findings suggest that within verifiable tool-use environments, flexible tool-use alignment offers a more effective approach than strict trajectory replication for developing adaptable small models.